Jeanhwea/seL4/tools/bitfield_gen.md

 base 32
 ```

 selects a 32 bit native word size.
+The declaration covers all subsequent blocks
+and unions in the specification.
+It is possible to give multiple declarations,
+each covering the subsequent blocks and unions, but it rarely makes sense to
+pick any other value than the word size of the architecture.

 Many 64 bit architectures have the concept of canonical pointers where not all
 64 bits of the available space are usable for pointers, but only for example 48
 bits.
-In this setting a pointer value would canonical if and only if all top
+In this setting a pointer value would be canonical if and only if all top
 bits are set when bit 47 (counting from 0) is set.
 This is equivalent to sign
-extension, i.e. treating bit 47 as the sign bit and extend that sign bit up to
+extension, i.e. treating bit 47 as the sign bit and extending that sign bit up
-bit 63.
+to bit 63.

 A potential use for this is for kernel pointers to always have bit 47 set (and
 all bits above) and for user pointers to always have bit 47 unset (and all bits